jstetich/Casco_Bay_CSOs/Derived_Data/DATA_NOTES.md

 4. We added a new attribute, "Town", which removes extraneous details from each "FACILITY_N", combines PWD and Portland DPW outfalls (to "Portland"), and renames towns in standard capitalization.
+5. We realized the on-line data is out of date, and includes two South Portland CSO locations that are no longer Active.
+The Annual CSO reports from DEP correctly states that South Portland now has only four CSOs.
+That information simply is not represented in the on-line geospatial data.
+We contacted South Portland City staff, who confirmed that their CSO outfalls #4 and #19 are no longer Active.
+We removed them from the geospatial data by hand.

+For the "Portland_CSOs" shapefile, we took several additional steps:
 5. We added a new (calculated) attribute with the form "CSO_###", which matches the nomenclature used in the Portland-specific CSO discharge data from 2015 through 2019.